KannaVairavan/Weather_Dashboard/README.md

 - 3 API calls
 - Event listener (onclick)
 - Local Storage
-- functions, for each loop and if condition
+- functions, for loop and if condition

 ## Project Demo